-- 5. Appeals - (a) Employees: A Complainant or Respondent who is an employee who is not satisfied with the Determination may appeal in accordance with applicable University policies and procedures, including Human Resources Policy HR0525, Human Resources Policy HR0640, and the Faculty Handbook.
-For situations involving sex discrimination (including Sexual Misconduct (including Sexual Assault, Sexual Harassment, and Sexual Exploitation), Relationship Violence, Stalking, and Retaliation), if the applicable policy or practice does not provide Complainant and Respondent with the same ability to appeal, the University will offer an appeal to both parties consistent with the appeal opportunities offered in policy. - (b) Students: Within seven (7) business days after receipt of the Determination, a Complainant who is a student and who is not satisfied with the Determination may appeal in writing to the next higher administrative level.
+- 5. Appeals - (a) Employees: A Complainant or Respondent who is an employee and who is not satisfied with the Determination (including the discipline imposed, if any) may appeal in accordance with applicable University policies and procedures, including Human Resources Policy HR0525, Human Resources Policy HR0640, and the Faculty Handbook Chapter 5.
+If the applicable policy or practice does not provide Complainant and Respondent with the same ability to appeal, the University will offer an appeal to both parties consistent with the appeal opportunities offered in policy.

+- (b) Students: Within fifteen (15) business days after receipt of the Determination, a Complainant who is a student and who is not satisfied with the Determination (including the discipline imposed, if any) may appeal in writing to the next higher administrative level above the person who issued the Determination.
 The Determination will identify the person to whom an appeal may be made.
 The Complainant and Respondent will have the same opportunity to provide information to the reviewer during an appeal and will also receive notice of the outcome of any appeal.
-Decisions on appeals shall be provided in writing to the Complainant and Respondent.
+Decisions on appeals shall be provided in writing and simultaneously to the Complainant and Respondent. - (c) Third Parties: Within fifteen (15) business days after receipt of the Determination, a Complainant or Respondent who is an unaffiliated third party (not an employee or student) may file a request for reconsideration with the Title IX Coordinator.
+The Title IX Coordinator's decision on reconsideration is not appealable.

-For complaints involving allegations of sex discrimination, OED will ensure that the Title IX Coordinator is appropriately informed.
+OED will ensure that the Title IX Coordinator is appropriately informed regarding reports of Prohibited Conduct.